Geography program

 Career opportunities for geographers and environmental scientists have increased as our society has placed a need on understanding our environment and careful planning of our land — both locally and internationally.
 The U.S. Bureau of Labor Statistics expects growth in geography-related jobs in the next decade.

 Theories and skills learned in geography apply to a broad range of occupations.
-Our graduates have went on to work for private businesses, government and non-profit agencies.
+Our graduates have gone on to work for private businesses, government and non-profit agencies.
 For more details on alumni careers and wages visit the Geography & Environmental Science careers page.
 Geography career information is also available on the American Association of Geographers career page.

 Positions